rodriggj/WebDevelopmentJosh/readme.md

 > NOTE: Linux has an auto-complete feature so if you type `cd` and begin to type `WebDev..` and hit `Tab` button on your keyboard the name of the file should auto-complete.

 8. That's it!
 This is the initial Set-Up.
-If you got this far we can now talk about how to create `branches` and `commit code` for `peer review` and/or `merge` into `main` branch.
+If you got this far we can now talk about how to create `branches` and `commit code` and/or `merge` into `main` branch.
 ----